osl-incubator/py-real-class/governance.md

-# PyClass project governance and decision-making
+# RealClasses project governance and decision-making

-The purpose of this document is to formalize the governance process used by the PyClass project in both ordinary and extraordinary situations, and to clarify how decisions are made and how the various elements of our community interact, including the relationship between collaborative open source development and work that may be funded by for-profit or non-profit
+The purpose of this document is to formalize the governance process used by the RealClasses project in both ordinary and extraordinary situations, and to clarify how decisions are made and how the various elements of our community interact, including the relationship between collaborative open source development and work that may be funded by for-profit or non-profit